 Work Crew Site Supervisor

-Please see details about this opening below.
-To apply, click here for the job application.
+Please see details about this opportunity below.
+To apply, click here for the application.

-Ideal candidates will be comfortable traveling throughout the Columbus area, be experienced in a skilled trade, and have a proven track record of leading teams to success.
+Ideal candidates will be comfortable traveling throughout the Cleveland area, be experienced with general labor, and have a proven track record of leading teams to success.

-- 2-4 years of experience in general labor, construction, landscaping or grounds-keeping, building maintenance, or other skilled trades; experience operating site equipment
+- 2-4 years of experience in general labor, construction, landscaping or groundskeeping, building maintenance, or other skilled trades; experience operating equipment such as string trimmers, lawn mowers, leaf blowers, etc

 - High school diploma